yqrashawn/GokuRakuJoudo/README.md

 # Intro

-Goku is a tool to let you manage your [Karabiner](https://github.com/tekezo/Karabiner-Elements) configuration with ease.
+Goku is a tool that lets you manage your [Karabiner](https://github.com/tekezo/Karabiner-Elements) configuration with ease.

-Karbiner Elements uses JSON as it's config file.
-This leads to thousands lines of JSON (sometimes over 20,000 lines).
-Which makes it really hard to edit the config file and iterate on your keymap.
+Karbiner Elements uses JSON as its config file format.
+This leads to thousands of lines of JSON (sometimes over 20,000 lines), which makes it really hard to edit the config file and iterate on your keymap.

-Goku use the [edn format](https://github.com/edn-format/edn) to the rescue.
+But fear not!
+Goku brings the [edn format](https://github.com/edn-format/edn) to the rescue.

 <a id="why"></a>